A Frenchman in Africa

-I dedicated my work to my dear Apaulina Okafor who inspired me and to my loving daughter Yvette Duval gone too soon’’.
+I dedicated my work to my dear wife Paulina Okafor who inspired me and to my loving daughter Yvette Duval gone too soon.

-At near 80, I am now back to France.
+In my 80s, I am now back in France.
 I never looked back.
 My art reflects my life long relationship and respect for the people and continent of Africa.

 Louis / Fra